gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

 Sooner when the emotional impulse receded, the past tried to became the present and itched the agonies of his deeds.
 But I had the option to forgive the evil to accept the good.
 And I preferred to forgive.

-"I was wrong.
-He cares."
+"I was wrong, he cares."
 I thought, and slept the best sleep of my life.